-Complete the budget worksheet and narrative form for all applicable cost categories.
+Complete the web-based budget worksheet and narrative form for all applicable cost categories.
 The budget narrative must describe each line item requested in the budget and explain all costs included in the budget, including how the costs of goods and services are determined and how they will fulfill the objectives of the project.
-See the sample budget and the Creating a Budget webinar available on the OVW website at https://www.justice.gov/ovw/resources-applicants.
+Each budget cost category includes a text box to enter the budget narrative for that section.
+See the sample budget and the Creating a Budget webinar available on the OVW website.
 Keep in mind that budgetary requirements vary among programs.
 Applicants must submit reasonable budgets based on the resources needed to implement their projects in their specific geographic location.